Hey! Hi! Hello! It’s me. Back in action.

 TOKYO DO + SEE

 Shibuya Crossing: Arguably the busiest intersection of the world, the Shibuya Crossing scramble is unlike anything you’ll have witnessed before.
-Suddenly, when the right of way is indicated (remember: no jaywalking!), thousands of people pour into the intersection, crossing from what seems like every possible direction.
+When the right of way is indicated (remember: no jaywalking!), thousands of people pour into the intersection, crossing from what seems like every possible direction.
 Not to mention, they’re illuminated by the over-the-top digital advertisements on the buildings above.
 Think: Times Square 7.0.
 In addition to being a part of the scramble, the best views are from the Starbucks in the intersection (just take the elevator up to the second floor – no purchase necessary!) and from the top of the Magnet building, where you’ll get a birds-eye view.
 Cash only to access the roof!
 Shibuya in and of itself is the true definition of hustle and bustle: restaurants, shops (+ tons of streetwear spots like Supreme, BBC, Bape), bars, bright lights, 1-hour hotel rooms (if you get where I’m going with that…) You name it, you’ll find it in Shibuya.
 I’d suggest getting lost and seeing where you end up!

 Tokyo Sky Deck: Honestly, this is probably the highest open-air roof-top experience you’ll ever have.
 For ~20 bucks, you can get jaw-dropping 360-degree views of this megalopolis from the top of the Mori Building.
 Skip the “City View” experience, since it’s indoors and has long waits.
 Instead, opt for the Sky Deck.
 There’s an art exhibit component that’s included in the ticket as well, but…. yeah.
 It’s also worth noting that we skipped visiting the top of the Tokyo Tower, and opted for a view of it from the Sky Deck.